Staniel Cay, surrounded by sparkling blue waters so vibrant they're visible from space, may be the best little island in The Bahamas.

 How do you get to Staniel Cay?

-Nassau is accessible via nonstop flights from many U.S. cities.
-There are quite a few discount airlines that fly there, too, which can help keep costs down.
+Nassau is accessible via nonstop flights from many cities in the United States.
+Quite a few discount airlines fly there, too, and taking one is the best way to keep costs down.

 Other carriers that fly from the U.S. to Nassau include: